kyotohongaku/Booktime/README.md

 # Booktime
 Booktime — audiobook player

-Main features:

-— Adjustable playback speed
-— Bookmarks
-— Sleep timer
-— Shows progress of all your books
-— Highlights the last book you listened to
+Main features: adjustable playback speed, bookmarks, sleep timer.
+Shows progress of all your books.
+Highlights the last book you listened to.
+Equalizer
-— Equalizer

 The app supports the most popular file formats: mp3, m4b, m4a, etc. Asks for very few permissions.